-During the year ended December 31, 2023, the Group incurred 624 thousand (2022: €11,657 thousand, 2021: €517 thousand) of transaction costs, which are directly attributable to the old and renewed facilities.
+During the year ended December 31, 2024, the Group incurred $\pounds$ , 564 thousand (2023: $\pounds$ 624 thousand, 2022: $\pounds$ 11,657 thousand) of transaction costs, which are directly attributable to the convertible debt (2023 and 2022: directly attributable to the old and renewed facility).
 These costs are included in the measurement of the respective drawdowns and are amortized over the term of these drawdowns using the effective interest method.
+Additionally, the Group also incurred $\pounds$ 174 thousand of transaction costs and $\pounds$ 111 thousand of commitment fees related to the EBRD facility.
+These costs are classified as prepaid expenses, since no drawdowns were executed before December 31, 2024 from this facility.

-The Group expects that it will draw on the funds available under the parts (i) and (ii) of the renewed facility.
-Therefore, commitment fees paid on the unused portion of these parts of the renewed facility are deferred and treated as an adjustment to the loan's effective interest rate and recognized as interest expense over the term of the respective facility parts.
-Part (iii) of the renewed facility is utilized by the issuance of guarantees and letters of credit to the Group's counterparties, thus no actual drawdowns are made by the Group.
+The Group withdrawn in full the funds available under the parts (i) and (ii) of the renewed facility.
+Therefore, no additional commitment fees were incurred after December 31, 2024.
+Part (iii) of the renewed facility is mainly utilized by the issuance of guarantees and letters of credit to the Group's counterparties, thus limited drawdowns were made by the Group from this facility.
 The issued guarantees or letters of credit represent off-balance sheet commitments, refer to Note 35 for further details.
 As such, the commitment fee is capitalized as a prepayment for liquidity services, amortized over the period of that part of the facility and recognized in the consolidated statement of profit or loss, within finance income/(costs).
-During the years ended December 31, 2023 and December 31, 2022, the Group did not incur material commitment fees for part (iii) of the renewed facility.
+During the years ended December 31, 2024 and December 31, 2023, the Group did not incur material commitment fees for part (iii) of the renewed facility.